Messhias/ormuco-test/README.md

 # First considerations!
 Read this first!

-To run this test you **need docker installed or if you want run without it is your choice, but the docker it'll avoid you the obrigation to have python installed on your local machine and properly configured to run.**
+To run **I strongly suggest to you install docker but if you want run without it is your choice, but the docker it'll avoid you the obrigation to have python installed on your local machine and properly configured to run.**